 Besides taking medication or getting physiotherapy, can consuming Traditional Chinese Medicine (TCM) help you in stay pink of health during your pregnancy?
 Do note that when you take TCM herbs without proper supervision, you may have to have to deal with side effects.
 So, always make sure you seek a trained TCM physician’s advice.

-Gee lists the medicinal properties of common TCM herbs pregnant women take:
+The team at Thomson Chinese Medicine share the medicinal properties of common TCM herbs that pregnant women can take:

 1. Gingko nuts (银杏/白果)

 USES Often added to Chinese desserts, gingko nuts are rich in antioxidants, so this is a power food to guard against chronic and serious health conditions like cancer.
-Gee states that in TCM, these nuts can relieve cough, as well as prevent frequent urination and a build-up of excessive cervical mucus.
+In TCM, these nuts can relieve cough, as well as prevent frequent urination and a build-up of excessive cervical mucus.

 2. Bird’s Nest (燕窝)

 USES This expensive tonic ― made from the saliva of a male swiftlet ― can boost an individual’s overall immunity.
 It also contains phosphorus and calcium, which are essential during the fifth to seventh month of pregnancy, when the foetus is developing very quickly.

 USES This herb lowers your blood sugar levels and prevents issues like gestational diabetes.
 The herb, which can also boost your body’s endurance and stamina, is also used to treat high blood pressure, heart disease and cancer.
 In TCM, the herb is said to enhance one’s qi — or “life-force” — to improve their energy and alertness.
 Ginseng can help pregnant women who often feel lethargic and short of breath.